mikiungolo/AI-Studio/README.md

 ffmpeg -i "lecture.mp4" -vcodec libx264 -crf 28 -preset faster -acodec aac -b:a 128k "lecture_compressed.mp4"
 ```

 **Replace** `"lecture.mp4"` and `"lecture_compressed.mp4"` with the appropriate names of your files.
 This command significantly reduces file size while maintaining sufficient quality for transcription and frame extraction.

-To start generating notes, no external cloud storage is required.
-Users simply provide the video via direct temporary upload or URL.
-For lectures hosted on protected university portals, server-side downloading is supported by uploading a simple `cookies.txt` file extracted from the user's browser.
-During this preliminary phase, it is highly recommended to also upload the `.tex` file of previous notes to align the writing style and obtain a result consistent with the notes already taken during past lectures of the course under study.
+#### Input Sources

+AI-Studio supports **multiple input combinations** - choose what you have available:

+- **Video only**: Traditional video lecture processing (audio transcription + keyframe extraction)
+- **PDF slides only**: Process course slides without video
+- **PDF notes only**: Generate notes from professor's or other students' notes
+- **Combined sources**: Any combination of video + slides + notes

+The system intelligently chunks PDF documents (up to 20,000 words per chunk) and merges all sources into a unified processing pipeline optimized for Gemini's 1M token input capacity.

+**To start**, simply upload your chosen materials:
+- **Video**: Direct upload or URL (supports protected portals via `cookies.txt`)
+- **PDF Slides**: Course presentation slides
+- **PDF Notes**: Professor's notes or notes from other students
+- **Previous `.tex` notes** (optional but recommended): Ensures style consistency

+No external cloud storage required.

 Once the generation process is complete, an interactive review interface opens.
 Here, the user can inspect the output and use two tools: **Editor Mode**, to issue rewrite commands on specific LaTeX paragraphs, and **Tutor Mode**, to ask direct questions about the content explained by the professor.